Families feel pressure to choose between two options

 Q: Does Shared Care relegate employees to the ‘parent track’ ?

-To learn more, read about our growing group of Whole Life Leaders – leaders who follow an integrated career path and create lives that encompass family, work, health, friends and personal interests.
-Or, print our PDF about Whole Life Leaders and see how these pioneers our reshaping both work and family.
+To learn more, read about our growing group of Whole Life Leaders – leaders who integrate work and family needs.
+Or print our PDF about Whole Life Leaders and see how these pioneers our reshaping both work and family.

 Q: Who does Shared Care benefit most?